fred-ai-security/ai-security-assurance-labs/model-governance/model-versioning-and-lineage.md

 # Model Versioning, Lineage, and Change-Tracking Framework

+> Learning Context:
+> This document captures how model versioning, lineage, and change tracking are handled
+> as part of an AI security and governance workflow.
+It reflects industry-aligned practices
+> used to ensure traceability, auditability, and controlled evolution of AI systems.

 This module defines a structured approach for documenting model lineage, tracking changes across versions, and maintaining evidence of model evolution.
 Versioning and lineage documentation support secure model lifecycle management by enabling clear visibility into updates, changes, and provenance across all stages of evaluation and deployment.

+This framework represents a reference architecture and learning artifact.
+Implementation details may vary depending on organizational maturity, regulatory requirements, and risk tolerance.

 This framework aligns with:
 - NIST AI RMF — Govern / Map